 — Chambers USA (2016)

-He has been Peer Reviewed as AV® PreeminentTM and has been selected by his peers for inclusion in The Best Lawyers in America© since 2005 and was the 2015 Detroit Eminent Domain and Condemnation Law “Lawyer of the Year.”
+He has been Peer Reviewed as AV Preeminent® and has been selected by his peers for inclusion in The Best Lawyers in America© in the fields of Bet-the-Company Litigation, Commercial Litigation, Eminent Domain and Condemnation Law and Litigation - Mergers and Acquisitions since 2005.
+He was the 2015 Detroit Eminent Domain and Condemnation Law “Lawyer of the Year.”
 Norman was recognized by Lawdragon 500 (2006) and Lawdragon 3000 (2009 - 2011) as one of the top 500 and top 3000 lawyers in the country.

 In addition, Norman has been selected for inclusion in the Michigan Super Lawyers list since 2007 and was recognized as one of the Top 5 Michigan Business Super Lawyers (2013 - 2014), Top 10 Michigan Super Lawyers (2009 - 2011, 2013 - 2015), Top 50 Michigan Business Super Lawyers (2013 - 2015), and Top 100 Michigan Super Lawyers (2007 - 2016).
 He was named to DBusiness magazine’s 2010 - 2013 and 2015 - 2016 list of Top Lawyers.